 Genetic testing is your choice.
-You can discuss with your doctor ways to reduce your risk of getting cancer or find cancer early with or without genetic testing.
-You may choose NOT to be tested at any time before having your blood or saliva (spit) sample taken.
+You can discuss with your providers ways to reduce your risk of getting cancer or find cancer early with or without genetic testing.
+You may choose NOT to be tested at any time before having your blood drawn.